magpie-ea/magpie3-qa-overinfo-free-production/data+analysis/01_main_free_typing_analysis.md

 - The “competitor” category includes responses offering the competitor instead of the target object.
 It includes responses where the alternative is the anticipated competitor.
-- The “competitor/other” category includes responses where either additional information was included next to offering the competitor or the named competitor differed from our preclassification.
+- exploratory: The “competitor/other” category includes responses where either additional information was included next to offering the competitor or the named competitor differed from our preclassification.
 - The “sameCategory” option includes responses offering several alternatives (2-3) from the same category or offering one option which I did not consider a direct competitor.